The Decade of Decline: Unraveling the Shrinking Breakfast Cereal Category

 The cold breakfast cereal playing field

-The confusing part?
-Cheerios gains a 3.6% increase in sales while Lucky Charms, which admittedly has less sugar than others, and Froot Loops also rising.
+Cheerios gained a 3.6% increase in sales while Lucky Charms, which admittedly has less sugar than others, and Froot Loops also rose.

 What is happening here?

-Honey Nut Cheerios is focused on the honey.
-Its brand is “Must be the Honey,” using a bee named Buzz as its mascot/equity marker.
+Honey Nut Cheerios focuses on honey.
+Its brand is “Must be the Honey,” using a bee named Buzz as its mascot/equity marker, targeting it toward children.

-Cheerios has even introduced a new campaign, hoping to grow the cold cereal market.
+Cheerios have even introduced a new campaign, hoping to grow the cold cereal market.
 It is called the Family Breakfast Project.
 “When families eat breakfast together, amazing things happen.”

 This campaign directly takes on the changing trends of breakfast (needing fast meals, snacks, etc.).
 It encourages viewers to return to the breakfast table.

 That approach comes close to what breakfast cereals should do.